 - Virgin Australia Velocity (2:1)

-You can also transfer to the programs listed below, however the above programs represent better value to these:
+You can also transfer to these other programs, however the above programs represent better value to these:

 - Air France/KLM Flying Blue 3:1)